Images On / Off

 dcaa74@hotmail.com

 Dalbeattie Community Allotments Association was formed in 2008 and the site was officially opened in August 2010.
 A local landowner has leased the land for 25 years at £1 per year, initially providing for 47 plots.
-The initial results were so successful that the area is now increased to provide for 81 productive plots where local residents can grow their own fruit, vegetables and flowers.
+The initial results were so successful that the area is now increased to provide for 77 productive plots where local residents can grow their own fruit, vegetables and flowers, and community border areas.
 Come and enjoy a stroll around the site, chat to members or relax in one of the community areas with a cup of tea.
 Information will be available and photos of the development of the site will be on display.

 Directions: The allotment site can be found on the Dalbeattie bypass (A710) next to Craignair Health Centre. what3words: cloud.eased.reward